ianka/xjson.tcl/README.md

         __optional__ method\.
 See the subsection __Aggregate Field Operators__\.

-          + The following option may be specified:
+          + The following options may be specified:

+              - __\-discard__

+                Instead of failing validation on key\-value pairs that aren't mentioned in the schema, simply discard them\.

               - __\-values__